-Other units at the university may collect and use visitor information in different ways.
-Therefore, visitors to other university websites should review the privacy notices for the particular sites they visit.
-Center for Religion & the Human is not responsible for the content of other websites or for the privacy practices of websites outside the scope of this notice.
+Visitors to other IU websites should review the privacy notices for the sites they visit, as other units at the university may collect and use visitor information in different ways.
+University Information Policy Office is not responsible for the content of other websites or for the privacy practices of websites outside the scope of this notice.

 Because Internet technologies continue to evolve rapidly, Center for Religion & the Human may make appropriate changes to this notice in the future.
 Any such changes will be consistent with our commitment to respecting visitor privacy, and will be clearly posted in a revised privacy notice.